Greens and Left Alliance: Civil rights

 AVS is in favour of the legalisation of the "fine vita" (euthanasia and assisted suicide), the legalization (through the establishment of state monopoly) of the production and sale of cannabis (and its derivatives) and the legalization of its cultivation for personal use, to increase security and weaken organized crime.
 It aims to improve women's sexual and reproductive health by guaranteeing free and effective access to contraception, abortion, medical abortion and pregnancy tests at clinics, also counteracting conscientious objection to abortion.
 In 2022, in view of the general elections, Gay.it, analyzing the various candidate parties, places the Greens-Left Alliance in 1st place for support to LGBT+ rights in the ranking.

-On this issue, AVS proposes laws that provide for "the extension of the rights and duties of heterosexual couples to same-sex couples", including: same-sex marriage, adoption by same-sex couples (and by singles), access to medically assisted procreation paths for women and female couples, recognition of equal rights for children with same-sex parents.
+On LGBT+ issues, AVS proposes laws that provide for "the extension of the rights and duties of heterosexual couples to same-sex couples", including same-sex marriage, adoption by same-sex couples and by singles, access to medically assisted procreation paths for women and female couples, and recognition of equal rights for children with same-sex parents.
 It also proposes a law against homo-bi-transphobia (and ableism), a ban on conversion therapy, a ban on medically unnecessary surgery on intersex children, the revision of the current law 164 on transsexual people, stating that it's committed to "listening to those who go through and live all situations to find solutions and ways together that restore full dignity".

 It is in favour of the possibility of granting Italian citizenship to the children of legal foreigners as minors, but only if they have completed at least one cycle of studies (ius scholae) or were born in Italy (ius soli).
 It proposes a law that provides for projects and programs within schools that talk about education to affectivity, differences and respect for all people in order to counteract gender stereotypes and discrimination upstream, which would cause, according to the party, bullying, misogyny, ableism and "violence of all kinds".
 It proposes the adoption of a law that provides the possibility of exercising the right to vote in a municipality other than that of residence and the experimentation of electronic voting, in order to "allow students and young workers to save time and travel costs".
 To prevent abuses of power by law enforcement (e.g. during the management of demonstrations), it proposes identification codes on officers' uniforms and the use of bodycams.